 When I read this quote about two years ago, it hit me like a ton of bricks.
 In so many ways I felt that I was trapped in a cage, slowly dying in the captivity of the city and the concrete and my job and my routine.
 “I didn’t agree to this!”
 I yelled.
 I wanted to be wild(er).
 This quote, and many other ideas put forth by Katy Bowman in her podcast Katy Says, set a lot of changes in motion (*pun*) for me, ultimately leading me on a search for “more” outside my cage… Long story short, I quit my law firm job and now I live in Boulder.
 But I’ve made other changes too…

 In March 2016, I announced a new blog series titled “The Other 23 Hours,” in which I was going to explore all these ideas about non-running movement and “natural movement” and why running — even every day — isn’t enough movement to stave off THE BAD THINGS: disease and immobility and injury and pelvic prolapse and incontinence and back pain and a hunchback.
 After the announcement, I wrote a single post titled “Why I’ve Stopped Sleeping With Pillows.”
-Needless to say, it hasn’t gotten much traction, and the whole blog series idea seems daunting for a topic I dabble in but am certainly an expert in.
+Needless to say, it hasn’t gotten much traction, and the whole blog series idea seems daunting for a topic I dabble in but am certainly NOT an expert in.
 I’ll leave that to the pros.
 But I did think it would be nice to do a summary of some of the things I’ve changed or added to my life to get in more “nutritious movement,” as Katy calls it.

 I started wearing Vibrams seven years ago, after I was fascinated enough to buy them during a trip to Asheville.
 When I moved to DC, I was an oddity with these funky purple lizard shoe things.
 I wasn’t married at the time, and I always had to balance my desire to wear Vibrams against my desire to find a man while in line at Starbucks, or walking to work, or whatever.
 I never wore them on dates, but once a guy I had gone on a few dates with ran into me outside the gym, and I had my Vibrams on.
 I tried to hide my feet.
 Newsflash: not possible!
 I don’t think he said anything about them but I was pretty embarrassed.
 (Now that I’m married/older/wiser, I’m like WHATEVS!)
 Whenever people would ask me about them, I would say “I do enough to my body [i.e., sitting in a chair 12+ hrs a day and then running marathons] and this feels like doing something good for it.”